 Keep it simple here.
 Pick two lower body movements and two upper body movements that do not cause your back any pain then put them together for a workout.

-To sum it up the following is a great guide to finding movements that will not further injure your neck.
+To sum it up the following is a great guide to finding movements that will not further injure your back.

-Keep working the rest of your body in a pain free zone
+- Keep working the rest of your body in a pain free zone (STAY ACTIVE)

 We like to think as your management plan as a continuous assessment.
 This way we are getting constant feedback from you and we are able to be fluid and make changes that fit your needs and concerns as they come up.